The basic geometry of Witt vectors, I: The affine case: Some general descent

 \section{Some general descent}

 The purpose of this section is to record some facts about descent of \'etale algebras which we will use to prove the main theorem (\ref{thm:witt-etale-general}).
-The results are general in that they mention nothing about Witt vectors or anything else in this paper.
-It would be reasonable to skip this section and refer back to it only as needed.
+The results mention nothing about Witt vectors or anything else in this paper.
+So it would be reasonable to skip this section and refer back to it only as needed.

 More precisely, we do the following.
 First, we set up some language and notation for descent.
 This is essentially a repetition of parts of Grothendieck's TDTE I~\cite{TDTE-I}.
 (It could not be anything but.)
 Second, we prove an abstract result (\ref{pro:abstract-descent=gluing}) relating gluing data and descent data for certain simple gluing constructions.
 Third, we recall Grothendieck's theorem (\ref{thm:Grothendieck-integral-descent}) on integral descent of \'etale maps.
-Finally, we prove~\ref{pro:equalizer-descent}, which will provide the outline of the proof of the main theorem (\ref{thm:witt-etale-general}).
-Aside from the language of descent, only these three results will be referred to outside this section.
+Finally, we prove~\ref{pro:equalizer-descent}, which provides the plan of the proof of \ref{thm:witt-etale-general}.
+Aside from the language of descent, only these three results will be used outside this section.

 \spacesubsec{Language}

 \emph{Fibered categories.} Let $\cata$ be a category with fibered products.
 Let $\catb$ be a category fibered over $\cata$.
 (See~\cite{TDTE-I}, A.1.1, or \cite{SGA1}, VI.6.1.)
 For any object $S$ of $\cata$, let $\catb_S$ denote the fiber of $E$ over $S$.
 Let us say that a map $q\:T\to S$ in $\cata$ is an $\catb$-equivalence if $q^*\:\catb_S\to\catb_T$ is an equivalence of categories, and let us say that $q$ is a \emph{universal $\catb$-equivalence} if for any map $S'\to S$ in $\cata$, the base change $q'\:S'\times_S T\to S'$ is an $\catb$-equivalence.